To the Moon, Canada!

 A Canadian lunar rover

-The Canadian rover will explore a polar region of the Moon within the next five years.
-Two Canadian companies, Canadensys and MDA, have been selected to design lunar rover concepts.
+The Canadian rover will explore the south polar region of the Moon.
+The Canadian company Canadensys has been selected to design and build the lunar rover.

-The rover will carry at least two science instruments to demonstrate technologies and accomplish science.
+The rover will carry six instruments to demonstrate technologies and accomplish science.
 The mission will gather imagery, measurements, and data on the surface of the Moon.
 The rover will also have to survive an entire night on the Moon.
 Lunar nights, which last about 14 Earth days, are extremely cold and dark, posing a significant technological challenge.

 Health and nutrition